AVNV2201/movie-catelog-spring-boot-mongodb-elasticsearch/README.md

-GET | /movie?{genre} | get all movies of specific genre GET | /movie/search?{q} | Search for movie with searchTerm q PATCH | /movie/{id} | Update movie info with id and payload DELETE | /movie/{id}?cascade=true | Delete a movie by id and all the crew of that movie will also be deleted DELETE | /movie/{id}?cascade=false | Delete a movie by id, the crew will stay in DB
+GET | /movie?{genre} | get all movies of specific genre GET | /movie/search?{q} | Search for movie with searchTerm q PATCH | /movie/{id} | Update movie info with id and payload DELETE | /movie/{id}?cascade=true | Delete a movie by id and using rabbitMQ, all the crew of that movie will also be deleted DELETE | /movie/{id}?cascade=false | Delete a movie by id, the crew will stay in DB

 ### Person